wildthinkslaboratory/blog-kit/_pages/calculus/secantRectangle1.md

 # :::: clue
 # --outlinebox
 ##### Car Ride
 The car is at position 5 meters at time $t=0$ and follows the speed curve given.
-Estimate how far has the car traveled at time $t=8$ and it's position at time $t=8$?
+Estimate how far has the car travels between time $t=0$ and time $t=8$.
+What is the car's position at time $t=8$?
 Round your answers to the nearest whole number.
 # --outlinebox
 # ::::